s-r-e-e-r-a-j/IpShifter/README.md

 3. **IP Address Changing:** The Tool reloads the Tor service at the specified interval to obtain a new IP address.

-4. **Fetch New IP:** The Tool fetches and displays your new IP address every time the Tor identity is rotated.
+4. **Fetch New IP:** The Tool fetches and displays your new IP address every time the Tor identity is changed.

 ## Important Notes
 - **Tor Network:** The speed of your connection may be slower when using Tor, as it routes traffic through multiple relays for anonymity.
 Expect slower speeds than a normal internet connection.